harryrocket01/AMLS_assignment23_24/README.md

 # AMLS_assignment23_24

-This is the code base for a Binary and Mucli-class medical data classification.
+This is the code base for a Binary and Multi-class medical data classification.
 This was coded as the final assessment for ELEC0134: AMLS.

 ## Description